RBocibo/FlightTracker_V1/README.md

 # 7. You will lend on the following screen for mobile and desktop

-The landing screen show the Equator as a default location on the map, and when you decide to get all the states and select a flight based on the results you have the location of the flight will be tracked and shown on the map.
+The landing screen shows the Equator as a default location on the map, and when you decide to get all the states and select a flight based on the results you have, the location of the flight will be tracked and shown on the map.

 ![image](https://github.com/RBocibo/FlightTracker_V1/assets/99795114/04efd0a8-6bee-4f98-b0fb-47de566df39b)